Exporting to a TMX File

 var expression1 = new AtomicExpression(fieldValue1, AtomicExpression.Operator.Equal);

-Then, you set up the second filter criterion, i.e. Project id contains 2010 and use the AtomicExpression class to construct the second filter expression:
+Then define the second criterion, such as Project id containing 2010, and use the AtomicExpression class to construct the second expression:

 var fieldName2 = new MultipleStringFieldValue("Project id");